ahles/SimFlightInfo/README.md

 Install [EFBConnect](https://github.com/ollyau/EFBConnect/releases) on the same computer as the simulator is running.

 - If you plan to use this app on the same computer, configure EFBConnect to send the data to 127.0.0.1.
-- If you plan to use this app on another computer in the same network, use the IP address of that computer in EFBConnect.
+- If you plan to use this app on another computer (in the same local network), use the IP address of that computer in EFBConnect.

 You can download and install the [latest release](https://github.com/ahles/whereismyplane/releases/latest) (win & mac).